-In Section \ref{sec:score}, we show how split conformal prediction \cite{papadopoulos2002,lei2018} is implemented in our setting, proposing a circular conformity score that produces model-free prediction sets with finite-sample coverage guarantees for exchangeable data.
-The general projection procedure used to build circular predictive models from existing methods with linear response is discussed in Section \ref{sec:prf} and applied to random forests.
-The resulting projected random forests model is conformalized in a no-data-splitting manner, exploiting the availability of out-of-bag predictions for each training sample unit.
-We provide heuristics for the approximate validity of this out-of-bag conformal prediction procedure in the Appendix.
-In Section \ref{sec:experiments}, we compare the out-of-bag conformal prediction sets produced by the projected random forests model to the split conformal prediction sets generated by two alternatives: the parametric projected normal linear regression model \cite{presnell1998} and the semi-parametric circular forest \cite{lang2020}.
-For both synthetic and real datasets, the projected random forests model produces more efficient prediction sets, with shorter median arc length, for a batch of test predictions.
-We present final remarks in Section \ref{sec:concl}, giving pointers to our open source \texttt{R} \cite{R} code and the data needed to reproduce all the discussed examples.
+We proceed as follows.
+In Section \ref{sec:circdata}, we review the statistical notions involved in modeling circular variables.
+In Section \ref{sec:cp}, we discuss the necessary conformal prediction concepts and then show in Section \ref{sec:score} how split conformal prediction \cite{papadopoulos2002} is implemented in our setting by proposing a suitable circular conformity score that produces model-free prediction sets with finite-sample coverage guarantees for exchangeable data.
+The general projection procedure used to build circular predictive models from existing methods for linear responses is discussed in Section \ref{sec:prf} and applied to random forests.
+The resulting projected random forest model is conformalized in a data-splitting-free manner by exploiting the availability of out-of-bag predictions for each training observation.
+We provide theoretical support for this out-of-bag conformal prediction procedure in Appendix B. In Section \ref{sec:experiments}, we compare the out-of-bag conformal prediction sets produced by the projected random forest model with the split conformal prediction sets generated by two alternatives: the parametric projected normal linear regression model \cite{presnell1998} and the semi-parametric circular forest \cite{lang2020}.
+On both synthetic and real datasets, the projected random forest model produces more efficient prediction sets, with shorter median arc length, over a batch of test predictions.
+We present our final remarks in Section \ref{sec:concl}, discussing future work and providing pointers to our open source \texttt{R} \cite{R} code and the data needed to reproduce all the presented examples.